d2verb/battery/README.md

 Battery is a blog engine written in python.
-Note that this project is still WIP.
+Note that this project is WIP.

 ## Features
 - [x] post entry